Pamplemousse/blog/_posts/2019-11-13-Use SMT Solvers to generate crossword grids (3).md

   * The potential values they can have, taking their length into consideration;
   * And their "crossing points", *i.e.*, the characters some of them must have in common.

-We presented how the formulas derived from these representations are fed into a Solver, that would lead us to a valuation that we then "mapped back" into the grid to have it completed.
+We presented how the formulas derived from these representations are fed into a Solver, that would lead us to a set of values that we then "mapped back" into the grid to have it completed.

 Although the savant part of the job is done, a couple of points that are left to discuss to end the series:
   * Automate the formula generation, from potentially different grid frames;
-  * Measurements we made and results we had;
+  * Present measurements we made and results we had;
   * ~~Cry over the lack of efficiency~~ Discuss some potential improvements.

 # Formula generation

-In [the previous post](/2019/10/30/Use-SMT-Solvers-to-generate-crossword-grids-(2).html), we presented how to write formulas to encode crossword grids constraints.
+In [the previous post](/2019/11/12/Use-SMT-Solvers-to-generate-crossword-grids-(2).html), we presented how to write formulas to encode crossword grids constraints.

 So far, the process has been very manual: declaring a variable for each word, and explicitly adding the "intersection" constraint.
 One can easily see how this can become arduous as we will want to generate bigger grids.